Ansar Ghazwat-ul-Hind: 2025

-The Ansar Ghazwat-ul-Hind claims to have many foreign fighters in Kashmir from Pakistan and Afghanistan to join the holy war or jihad against India.

 Operations against Ansar Ghazwat-ul-Hind

 On 21 December 2018, deputy leader Soliha Mohammad Akhoon, also known as Rehaan Khan, was killed in an encounter with 42 Rashtriya Rifles and the CRPF, along with five other militants.

 On 24 May 2019, Indian security forces killed Zakir Musa in an encounter in Tral region of Jammu and Kashmir.
 Security forces had to blast a chemist's house where Musa was hiding.
-The owner was sent in for negotiation to surrender, but Musa declined and continue gunfight until his killing.
-At Musa's funeral, thousands of people attended, and there were protests by supporters or people who mourned.
+The owner was sent in for negotiation to surrender, but Musa declined and continue the gunfight until he killed.
+At Musa's funeral was attended by more than 10,000 people, and there were protests by supporters or people who mourned.

 On 22 October 2019, Indian security forces killed Hameed Lehari in an encounter in Awantipora, Jammu and Kashmir.
 He was the second leader of the organisation.

 Jammu and Kashmir's Director General of Police, Dilbag Singh, said that the Ansar Ghazwat-ul-Hind had been "wiped out of Kashmir" on 23 October 2019.

 On 22 April 2020, four militants of the group were killed in Shopian district's Melhora village during an encounter with Indian Army's 55 Rashtriya Rifles and the CRPF.
 Two over ground workers of Ansar Ghazwat-ul-Hind had been captured in Pulwama district on 22 May.

 On 29 April 2020, Group's deputy chief Burhan Koka was killed in an encounter in Shopian's Melhora area. along with 2 other associates.

 On 9 April 2021, Jammu and Kashmir's Director General of Police, Dilbag Singh, said that the Ansar Ghazwat-ul-Hind has been "wiped out of Kashmir" once again, after seven militants—including its chief—were killed in an encounter.